BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==

+= 2.1 - 07.06.2017 =

+* This is a major update with lots of changes.
+Not all commits are listed here.
+For a detailed list of all changes please see the GitHub Commits https://github.com/BuddyForms/BuddyForms

+Main New Features:
+* Form Designer: New Metabox Form Designer to design your forms in detail.
+* Form Grid: Add new Options to the Form Builder to set the grid
+* Form Templates System to create any kind of Form from template
+* Added the functionality to update registration forms from the front to allow existing users to change there user data and meta fields

+Summary of changes:
+* Added a new form element Phone, eMail and Range
+* Create a new file metabox-layout.php for the form layout
+* Added new options to adjust the form layout
+* Added a new function buddyforms_can_edit to make anonymous and multi author posts possible
+* Create a new global settings page for the form layout options
+* Added a new option to the form element list in the form builder to define the grid
+* Make the author id filterable
+* Added functionality to load the layout form from other forms or the global settings
+* Create a new function buddyforms_layout_style to determine the style and support bootstrap or other frameworks
+* Added a new filer buddyforms_layout_style to overwrite the form grid classes
+* Added CSS for form grid options
+* Add a Grid builder to the Form ELements.
+* Fixed a issue with session start if the server was restarted without deleting the session
+* Added a new filter buddyforms_loop_template_name to register new loop templates
+* Make sure we have a $post->post_name in the shortcode.
+It created a conflict with draft posts and edits and run the form twice if a post id exist but no post name.
+* Update freemius to prevent function exist
+* Create a new Element_InlineHTML to have an HTML form element without grid
+* Fixed the schedule time.
+It was broken because the browser close the divs and render not work.
+* Added a new filter buddyforms_the_lp_query to adjust the query result
+* Clean up the content filter for the rewrite endpoints
+* Add a function to support yoast seo
+* Added new function buddyforms_is_author to make BuddyForms better work with multiple authors
+* Added two new attributes $form_slug, $post_id to the buddyforms_user_can_delete filter
+* Remove is user logged in and buddyforms_can_edit functions from the loop and table templates and move this checks to the buddyforms_post_entry_actions function
+* Fixed a freemium issue where the freebies was displayed on gravity forms edit screen.
+* Category and tags never worked ;( they never got saved… What a stupid issue!
+We switched the naming from taxonomy to taxonomy, category, tags but forgot to check during save for the new types.
+* Added https support to google recaptcha
+* Added a new shortcode bf_login_form to add a simple login/logout form
+* Added new filters to manipulate the insert and update arguments buddyforms_wp_insert_post_args buddyforms_wp_update_post_args
+* Add a new filter to enable the deactivation of the wp_editor. http://docs.buddyforms.com/article/473-site-origin-page-builder-support?auth=true
+* Create a new helper function buddyforms_get_form_slug_by_post_id to get the form slug from post id Will return the form slug from post meta or the default. none if no form is attached
+* Move the session back to the constructor.
+Otherwise we get issue if the form is used in shortcodes
+* Created a new function buddyforms_get_post_types to get the allowed posts types of BuddyForms
+* Created a new function buddyforms_notice_if_broken_form to check if the form is broken #94
+* Added the functionality to update registration forms from the front to allow existing users to change there user data and meta fields
+* Added a new function buddyforms_wp_update_user to update existing users
+* Adjust the process form script to support update post data and meta
+* Added wp_editor support to the textarea
+* Load js and css on BuddyForms settings page
+* No footer scripts needed at the moment comment out the action for now.
+* Added buddyforms-metabox class to settings metaboxes
+* Fixed an issue in the global layout options.
+CSS and JS save was broken after rewrite the meta.
+* Fixed an issue where the mail notification was not send if post status changed
+* Fixed an issues in the mail buddy. line brakes have not been recognised
+* Added new options for mail_from_name and mail_from
+* Added the show hide js for new mail notification options
+* Added a new attribute to $striped to the buddyforms_display_field_group_table to allow the disable of table striped
+* New from options: user_login, user_firs, user_last, userfirst_last, blog_title or custom.
+Custom can use anf form element via shortcodes
+* Added new file form-templates for the form builder and wizard templates
+* Created a new function to create the templates array buddyforms_form_builder_register_templates
+* Make Form Builder default Label values translatable
+* Fixed Wizard -> Permissions -> Check all not working #60
+* Last test with smaller fixes to check if the layout is working in the templates
+* Fixed an issue in the mail notification settings in the form builder templates
+* Strip the content in the submissions view #75
+* Fixed hidden content mce toolbar #69
+* Move the register post type out of the admin to make it accessible for the rest api
+* Make use of the wp rest api for the form builder templates and load the json from the demo.
+* Add Kleo Theme Support
+* Fixed tons of smaller and bigger issues
+* Clean up the code

 = 2.0.15 - 05.04.2017 =
 * Fixed a taxonomy issue with excluded terms.
 Added a check if an excluded term was added via the backend edit screen.
 If a excluded term is found we need to make sure to add it to the cat_string.
 Otherwise the term is lost by every update from the frontend